By 2023, the online food delivery market is projected to hit $137 billion globally.

 - The search for food delivery software has increased 179% on their website between February and March 2020.

 - 1/3rd of consumers surveyed said they are willing to pay more for faster food delivery.

 - Food delivery startups have raised a combined $15 billion in over 800 rounds of venture capital funding.

 Types of Food Delivery Business Model

 Let us go through all of the food delivery models one by one.
 But remember, online food delivery business follow the marketplace business model.

 The order-only model is the perfect choice for the first generation of on-demand food delivery services.
 It allows the customers to connect to the local restaurants quickly.

 With the help of this platform-to-consumer model, your online platform will work as a bridge between your customers and local restaurants.
 In addition, this model makes it easy for the customers and local restaurants to place and deliver orders successfully.

-Remember that the restaurant will be only responsible for delivering the food to the customers.
-The restaurants will receive 7 to 15 percent of commission on every order.
+Remember that restaurant owners will be only responsible for delivering the food to the customers.
+The restaurants will receive 7 to 15 percentage of commission fee on every order.